andrewjstryker/vim-configuration/README.markdown

         ln -s ~/.vim/vimrc ~/.vimrc

   3. Update help tags.
-Pathogen supplies a command to update all the help tag files that Vim uses to locate documentation.
-Within Vim, type:
+Recent versions of Vim provide the command `:helptags` for this purpose.
+Use the argument `ALL` to build help tags for all the bundles on the `runtimepath`:

-        :Helptags
+        :helptags ALL

 If you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles`.